 |Port side of SNJ-5B 84947, above photo.

-The Army Air Force AT-6D "Texan" cockpit section shown above was recovered from Tennessee for the restoration of this SNJ.
+The Army Air Force AT-6D "Texan" cockpit section, shown above, was recovered from Tennessee for the restoration of this

-The center section is in very good condition (seen here from the bottom) but does have some surface corrosion.
+The center section is in very good condition, shown here from the bottom, but does have some surface corrosion.
 The fuel

 tanks remain in place, but the landing gear have been removed.